David Feldman (philatelist): Early life

 His early life was in Dublin, Ireland, where he started a stamp exchange scheme with school classmates at eight years of age.
-By 1958 this had become The Shamrock Stamp Club, a mail order sales business promoted by advertising in Mickey Mouse comics.
-Irish philately was his speciality; the first specialised stamp catalogue, Stamps of Ireland debuted in 1964 and in 1967 he held his first specialised Irish stamp auction, which took place on 10 February in Dublin.
+By 1958, this had become The Shamrock Stamp Club, a mail order sales business promoted by advertising in Mickey Mouse comics.
+Irish philately was his speciality; the first specialised stamp catalogue, Stamps of Ireland, debuted in 1964, and, in 1967, he held his first specialised Irish stamp auction, which took place on 10 February in Dublin.
+In 1968, he graduated with honors in both business administration and philosophy.
 When the Handbook of Irish Philately was published in 1968, Feldman presented a copy to the President of Ireland, Éamon de Valera.

 By the 1970s, a growing stamp market led to a great increase in stamp prices; so much so, that Feldman states: "You just could not get enough stamps to sell."
 During this period he started David Feldman Ltd., became an auctioneer and philatelic author, and published the DF Newsletter, an Irish philatelic publication along with other specialised books.
 He also promoted three public stamp exhibitions in Dublin before becoming chairman of Stampa 1972, the first Irish National Stamp Exhibition.
 David Feldman was a member of the Philatelic Advisory Committee to the Irish Minister for Posts and Telegraphs, from 1975 to 1981, with Robson Lowe and other distinguished philatelists.